The State of the Molecular Gas in Post-Starburst Galaxies: Observations

 \subsection{ALMA Observations}

 Observations of CO (3--2) for three post-starburst galaxies were taken during Cycle 5 (program 2017.1.00930, PI French).
 We use the Band 7 receiver and place the redshifted CO (3--2) line in a 1875 MHz wide spectral window with 3840 channels of width 1129 kHz.
 This corresponds to roughly 1700 km/s with channels of width 1 km/s for our objects.
-The requested spatial resolution was chosen to be $\sim 0.3$ arcsec, in order to obtain $\sim9$ resolution elements per galaxy, assuming the galaxies had similar size to the CO (2--1) measurements of a partially-overlapping sample from \citet{Smercina2021}.
+The requested spatial resolution was chosen to be $\sim 0.3$ arcsec, in order to obtain $\sim9$ resolution elements per galaxy, assuming the galaxies had similar size to the CO (2--1) measurements of a partially-overlapping sample from \citet{Smercina2022}.
 The data were pipeline calibrated using the CASA pipeline indicated in Table \ref{tab:redux}.
 Briggs weighting was used with the robust values chosen to best match the requested beam size and sensitivity.

 Observations of several dense gas tracers were taken of four post-starburst galaxies during Cycles 5 and 6 (programs 2017.1.00935 and 2018.1.00948, PI French).
 We use the Band 3 receiver and three spectral windows to observe HCN (1--0), HCO$^+$ (1--0), and HNC (1--0).
 We use wide spectral windows ($\sim 1600-6600$ km/s), depending on the closeness of the lines to the edges of the Band 3 frequency range, and channel widths $\sim 2$ km/s.
-The requested spatial resolution was chosen to be 1 arcsecond, in order to match the total spatial extent of the dense gas emission.
+The requested spatial resolution was chosen to be 1 arcsecond, in order to match the total spatial extent of the dense gas emission estimated from CO (2--1) observations \citep{Smercina2022} and dense gas observations in LIRGs.
 This resolution scale is larger than the typical size of dense gas emitting clumps, which we do not expect to measure individually.
 The data were pipeline calibrated using the CASA pipeline indicated in Table \ref{tab:redux}.
 Imaging parameters are chosen to best match the requested sensitivity and beam size.
 For the cases in which no lines are detected (HNC in R05 and all lines in S02), we manually re-image the data using updated continuum regions and natural weighting (robust = 2), but are unable to detect any additional emission.
 We also re-imaged these datasets using a UV taper of 3 arcseconds and are still unable to detect any additional emission.
-Two of the datasets (H03 and R02) were manually re-imaged by the ALMA pipeline scientists.
+Two of the datasets (H03 and R02) were manually re-imaged by the ALMA pipeline scientists to refine the continuum subtraction.

 Moment maps and extracted spectra for the both datasets are shown in Appendix \ref{sec:appendix}.
 We extract spectra from a 1.5 arcsec radius centered on the moment 0 map centroid.
 We integrate the flux density between $\pm3\sigma_{gauss}$ from the CO (1--0) line measurements in \citet{French2015} and \citet{Rowlands2015}.
 The continuum regions outside of the line regions are used to determine the uncertainty on the flux measurements.
 The integrated line fluxes are shown in Table \ref{tab:fluxes}.
 In cases where the signal to noise ratio is less than 3, we provide a 3$\sigma$ upper limit on the possible line flux.